“How bad is Diet Coke for me?”

 APM itself is not a human carcinogen, but what it breaks down into is.

 Short-term human studies don’t tell us the whole picture.
-Even though the short-term studies found no cancer risk, it isn’t enough–in my opinion.
+Even though the short-term studies found no cancer risk, more research is needed – in my opinion.
 The 18-year study was the first to find risk.
-Think about this, since APM’s introduction to foods and drinks was in 1971, many individuals have regularly consumed this product for a large chunk of their lifetime.
+Since APM’s introduction to foods and drinks was in 1971, many individuals have regularly consumed this product for a large chunk of their lifetime.
+Thus, longer human studies are important to answering the question – does aspartame cause cancer?

-It is likely true that small doses of APM or Diet Coke here and there may not lead to increased risk, but regular consumption is certainly not recommended.
+It is likely true that small doses of APM (and products containing aspartame like Diet Coke) here and there may not lead to increased risk, but regular consumption is certainly not recommended.

 Want to learn more about sugar’s relationship with cancer?
 Alison reviewed the research here.